binkley/spikes/domain-persistence-modeling/README.md

    domain representation?
 If snapshots are purely implementation representations, it makes more sense to follow persistence, and let another layer translate (eg, REST)
-3. How should the domain hide simple details that are replaced with corresponding domain representations?
-4. Micronaut Data re-port in progress: It now matches the Spring Boot code, however it still has some specific issues

-An example using "parent" details:

-- `naturalId` (key) - common to all
-- `otherNaturalId` (key) - only persistence; snapshot should choose between this or `other`
-- `other` (domain) - only domain
-- `children` (domain) - only domain; snapshot does not provide this but could
-- `state` (string) - common to all
-- `at` (date-time) - only dependent details and snapshot
-- `value` (string) - common to all
-- `sideValues` (set of string) - common to all, but contrast with representation in the DB
-- `version` (number) - common to all

 ## Spring-recommended documentation